Hempcrete

 Hempcrete or hemplime is biocomposite material, a mixture of hemp hurds (shives) and lime, sand, or pozzolans, which is used as a material for construction and insulation.
 It is marketed under names like Hempcrete, Canobiote, Canosmose, Isochanvre, and IsoHemp.
 Hempcrete is easier to work with than traditional lime mixes and acts as an insulator and moisture regulator.
 It lacks the brittleness of concrete and consequently does not need expansion joints.

 Typically, hempcrete has good thermal and acoustic insulation capabilities, but low mechanical performance, specifically compressive strength.
 When used in prefabricated blocks, hempcrete acts as a carbon sink throughout its lifetime.
-The result is a lightweight, insulating material, finishing plaster, or a non-load bearing wall, ideal for most climates, since it combines insulation and thermal mass while providing a positive impact on the environment.
+The result is a lightweight, fireproof, insulating material, finishing plaster, or a non-load bearing wall, ideal for most climates, since it combines insulation and thermal mass while providing a positive impact on the environment.

+History

+There are some mentions of use of concrete building materials including hemp, like in India, 1727: "Puckah […] is a Composition of Brick-dust, Lime, Molasses, and cut Hemp, and when it comes to be dry, it is as hard and tougher than firm Stone or Brick."

 Mixture of materials

 Hempcrete is made of the inner woody core of the hemp plant (hemp shives), a lime-based binder, and water.
 The binder consists of either hydrated lime or natural hydraulic lime.
 Hydrated lime is made from pure limestone and sets through the absorption of CO_{2} during the carbonation process.
 When dealing with time constraints, hydraulic binders are used in combination with regular hydrated lime, because the set time for hempcrete will be less than that of regular limes (e.g., about two weeks to a month, to gain adequate strength).

 A small amount of cement, pozzolanic binder or both are added to speed up the setting time.
 The overall process creates a mixture that will develop into a solid, light, and durable product.